jarichardson/molasses/README.md

 To run the code after installation, use the command

-		molasses <config-file>
+		molasses <config-file> <starting simulation count>

-where \<config-file\> is a text configuration file.
-A sample configuration file (sample.cfg) is given in the main directory.
+where `<config-file>` is a text configuration file.
+Sample configuration files (sample_*.cfg) are given in the main directory. `<starting simulation count>` is optional, but might be useful if MOLASSES output needs to avoid overwriting previous output.
 An elevation model is required to run molasses, and at least one output file path and one vent location must be given in the configuration file.
 More information is documented in the docs directory.

 ##### Sample Configuration File